saeid93/mobile-kube/README.md

 ### 4.4.2.3.
 [Evaluate the learned agent - kubernetes](experiments/check_scripts/check_learned.py)

-1. set the kubernetes INTERVAL variable in the [utilisation server](Dockerfile/Kubernetes-engine/utilization-server/app.py) TODO
+1. set the kubernetes INTERVAL variable in the [utilisation server](Dockerfile/Kubernetes-engine/utilization-server/app.py).
+2. compile and upload the Dockerfile to your Docker registry TODO
+3. Use ansible playbooks in TODO to setup the cluster in gcloud TODO

 ### 4.4.2.4.
 [Analysis](experiments/analysis)